 Special categories of Personal Data.
 In connection with the registration for and provision of access to an event or seminar, SAP may ask for information about your health for the purpose of identifying and being considerate of individuals who have disabilities or special dietary requirements throughout the event.
 Any such use of information is based on the consent you grant hereunder.

 Kindly note that if you do not provide any such information about disabilities or special dietary requirements, SAP will not be able to take any respective precautions.

 Event profiling.
-If you register for an event, seminar, or webinar of SAP, SAP may share basic participant information (your name, company, and email address) with other participants of the same event, seminar, or webinar for the purpose of communication and the exchange of ideas.
+If you register for an event, seminar, or webinar of SAP Fieldglass, SAP may share basic participant information (your name, company, and email address) with other participants of the same event, seminar, or webinar for the purpose of communication and the exchange of ideas.

 Forwarding your Personal Data to other SAP companies.
 SAP may transfer your Personal Data to other entities in the SAP Group.
 The current list of SAP Group entities can be found here.
 In such cases, these entities will then use the Personal Data for the same purposes and under the same conditions as outlined in this Section C. above.

-Where SAP is subject to U.S. privacy requirements, the following also applies:
+Where SAP Fieldglass is subject to U.S. privacy requirements, the following also applies:

 Do Not Track.
 Your browser may allow you to set a “Do not track” preference.
 Unless otherwise stated, our sites do not honor “Do not track” requests.
-However, you may elect not to accept cookies by changing the designated settings on your web browser or, where available, by way of the TrustArc Consent Manager if the relevant website contains a link to it.
+However, you may elect not to accept cookies by changing the designated settings on your web browser or, where available, by referring to our Cookie Statement.
 Cookies are small text files placed on your computer while visiting certain sites on the Internet used to identify your computer.
 Please note that if you do not accept cookies, you may not be able to use certain functions and features of our site.
 This site does not allow third parties to gather information about you over time and across sites.